 Welcome to the School ClinicUGMS Clinic Aide: Ms. Staples___________________________________________________________Our school Clinic Aide is trained to appropriately administer medicines, care for students with diabetes, recognize symptoms of an asthma exacerbation and allergic reaction, assist students when having seizures, take temps, communicate with parents when students are sick/have complaints, check for lice, recognize when EMS should be called, recognize when to call the cluster nurse to assess a student’s needs, perform CPR and use the defibrillator.
 They cannot check a student’s blood pressure without a doctor’s written directives and parents supplying an automated BP machine.
 They cannot check a pulse or listen to breath sounds.According to the county Student Handbook, parents should not send their children to school until they are fever and/or vomiting free for a 24-hour period.
 This is to prevent the spread of germs to others.Medications:If your child needs to take medication during the school day, you need to fill out a Medication Authorization Form when you send the medication in.
-All medications should be sent in their original containers and marked with the student name.
+All medications should be sent in by the parent in the original container and marked with the student name.
+Please make sure medication is not expired, in its original container and age appropriate.
+You may also need to fill out an action plan form if your student is taking medication for seizures, allergies, asthma, diabetes or has and individual medical plan.
+Medication doses are given per packeging instructions or per the doctors instructions.
 The medication will be kept in the clinic in the office.
+If you and your doctor feel necessary for your student to carry their epi pen, asthmas medication or seziure medication, please have the student's doctor fill out a carry form and return back to the clinic.
 Please refer to the county Student Handbook for other specific information about medications.